kgn/Spectttator/README.md

 Below is a quick overview of the framework, to get an in depth look check out the [documentation](http://inscopeapps.github.com/Spectttator).

-If you don't want to go thgough the trouble of building Spectttator from source you can [download](https://github.com/downloads/InScopeApps/Spectttator/Spectttator.framework.zip) the compiled framework.

 Example
 --------